johndoe31415/pdfminify/README.md

 can find what the issue is.
 In any case, be sure to include a minimal example PDF that demonstrates the issue in the bug report.

+## License
+pdfminify is licensed under the GNU GPL v3 (except for external components as TPG, which has its own license).
+Later versions of the GPL are explicitly excluded.

+TPG (Toy Parser Generator) falls under its respective license (see EXTERNAL_LICENSES.md).